All about the HMRC uniform tax 2025/26

 How do you make an HMRC uniform tax claim?

-Taxes are complex, and most people have a hard time understanding how they work.
-Luckily, the application process for HMRC uniform allowance is pretty straightforward, and you can handle it on your own (trust us).
+Though taxes can be pretty complex, the application process for HMRC uniform allowance is pretty straightforward – and you can handle it on your own (trust us).

 For your first claim (and subsequent ones of more than £1,000), you need to complete HMRC form P87.
 In this form, you’ll provide information like:

-1. The employment details for which the expenses claim relates
+- The employment details for which the expense claim relates

-2. Preferred payment method (direct bank transfer or cheque)
+- Preferred payment method (direct bank transfer or cheque

 After filling out the form, submit it online or mail a physical copy to Pay As You Earn, H.M.
 Revenue & Customs, BX9 1AS.